pulp/pulp_installer/roles/pulp_common/README.md

     Defaults to "false".
     * `source_dir`: Optional.
 Absolute path to the plugin source code.
 If present, plugin will be installed from source in editable mode.
-  Also accepts a pip VCS URL, to (for example) install the master branch.
+  Also accepts a pip VCS URL, to (for example) install the main branch.
     * `prereq_role`: Optional.
 Name of (or folder path to) Ansible role to run immediately before the venv is created.
 You will need to download it 1st (with ansible-galaxy.)
 Needed because many plugins will have OS dependencies in C.